An undecidable extension of Morley's theorem on the number of countable models: Equivalence relations given by countable intersections of projective sets

 \begin{claim} Every real added by the forcing iteration from $M[G \upharpoonright \alpha]$ to $M[G]$ is $E$-equivalent to a real in $M[G \upharpoonright \alpha]$.
-In particular, $E$ also has at most $\aleph_1$ equivalence classes in $M[G]$. \end{claim} \begin{proof} As in the previous claim, $M[G \upharpoonright \alpha]$ still has the sequence of Woodin cardinals $(\delta_i : i<\omega)$.
+In particular, $E$ also has at most $\aleph_1$ equivalence classes in $M[G]$. \end{claim} \textit{Proof.} As in the previous claim, $M[G \upharpoonright \alpha]$ still has the sequence of Woodin cardinals $(\delta_i : i<\omega)$.
 So by Lemma \ref{lem:uB-infinitelymanyWoodins}, $E_\alpha$ is ${<}\delta_0$-universally Baire.
 This allows us to canonically extend $E_\alpha$ to equivalence relations in generic extensions for partial orders of size ${<}\delta_0$.
 Here the canonical extension of $E_\alpha$ to $M[G]$ is $E$.

 Note that universal Baireness is all that is used of the hypothesis that the equivalence relation is weakly homogeneously Suslin in the proof of \cite[Theorem 3.4]{FM95}.
-Hence, we can apply this theorem to $E_\alpha$ and obtain that since $E_\alpha$ does not have a perfect set of inequivalent reals in $M[G]$, no real added by the forcing iteration from $M[G \upharpoonright \alpha]$ to $M[G]$ is $E$-equivalent to a real in $M[G \upharpoonright \alpha]$. \end{proof} \end{proof}
+Hence, we can apply this theorem to $E_\alpha$ and obtain that since $E_\alpha$ does not have a perfect set of inequivalent reals in $M[G]$, no real added by the forcing iteration from $M[G \upharpoonright \alpha]$ to $M[G]$ is $E$-equivalent to a real in $M[G \upharpoonright \alpha]$. \end{proof}

 Now we turn to the proofs of Lemmas \ref{lem:genericabsoluteness-infinitelymanyWoodins} and \ref{lem:uB-infinitelymanyWoodins}.
-We in fact prove strengthenings of them here that will also lead to a strengthening of Theorem \ref{thm:FM-infinitelymanyWoodins}.
-Our aim is to reduce the large cardinal hypothesis in these results.
-For notational simplicity we focus on the case of countable intersections of projective sets instead of arbitrary $\sigma$-projective sets but a relatively straightforward generalization of the ideas described below yields similar results for all $\sigma$-projective sets.
+We in fact prove sharper versions of them that use a weaker hypothesis.
 Recall that the set of all countable models of a second-order $S$-theory for a countable signature $S$ is a countable intersection of projective sets.
+This is the case we are interested in here.

 Before we can state the strengthenings of Lemmas \ref{lem:genericabsoluteness-infinitelymanyWoodins} and \ref{lem:uB-infinitelymanyWoodins} we need the following definition that introduces the large cardinal hypothesis we want to work from.
 Note that here we pass from large cardinals to inner models with large cardinals -- a central theme in Inner Model Theory.